Unique items that have been to space

 2. Gold disc

-Since 1977, when NASA aircraft Voyager 1 and Voyager 2 was launched into space, each of which has the potential to shape lives and have the ability to hear, had access to the sounds on earth.
+Since 1977, when NASA aircraft Voyager 1 and Voyager 2 were launched into space, each of which has the potential to shape lives and have the ability to hear had access to the sounds on earth.
 What are the contents of the tape?

-The sound is comprised of music from different cultures and eras, the sounds of nature and man-made noise (ie, the kiss between mother and child, the sound of rain, wind and surf), all in a 12-inch gold-plated copper discs.
+The sound is comprised of music from different cultures and eras, the sounds of nature and man-made noise (ie, the kiss between mother and child, the sound of rain, wind, and surf), all in a 12-inch gold-plated copper disc.

 The contents of the record were selected by a committee chaired by Carl Sagan, also includes a message from President Jimmy Carter and 115 images are encoded in analog form.